jeury301/code-fights/arcade/intro/d. 35. first-digit/readme.md

-## stringsRearrangement
+## firstDigit

 ### Description
-> Given an array of equal-length strings, check if it is possible to rearrange the strings in such a way that after the rearrangement the strings at consecutive positions would differ by exactly one character.
+> Find the leftmost digit that occurs in a given string.

 ### Example